Q. How does a teacher become Alabama’s Teacher of the Year?

 Q. Why did you start this website?

 A. Like many teachers, I am a working mom.
 While I am excited about visiting schools across the state, I also wanted to create an easy-to-access tool that any teacher can use to learn about my classroom, my school and my philosophy of education.
-I also want to learn from and hear from you, so please feel free to comment on my blogs and to email me your thoughts.
+I also want to learn from and hear from you, so please feel free to email me your thoughts.
 We are all in this profession together.

 Q. If you had a quote that signifies your philosophy on life, what would it be?